U.S. urges North Korea to exercise restraint after rocket launches

 WASHINGTON The U.S. State Department urged North Korea on Monday to exercise restraint and to avoid provocative actions following reports that it launched two short-range missiles.

-North Korea fired two short-range missiles on Monday into the sea off the east coast of the Korean peninsula, South Korea's defence ministry said, after North Korea launched similar rockets last week.
+North Korea fired two short-range missiles on Monday into the sea off the east coast of the Korean peninsula, South Korea's defense ministry said, after North Korea launched similar rockets last week.

 (Reporting By Arshad Mohammed; Editing by Susan Heavey)